-Despite what some believe, mastering one’s money doesn’t require a finance degree or expert investment strategies.
+Despite what some believe, mastering your money doesn’t require a finance degree or expert investment strategies.
 It takes short-term and long-term planning, the discipline to stick with those plans, and the right attitude.

-Here are 12 personal finance tips to get you started, with inspiration from a few song lyrics, book passages, and movie quotes about money.
+Here are 13 of the best personal finance tips to get you started, with inspiration from a few song lyrics, book passages, and movie quotes about money.

 “It takes talent to make money.
 It takes brains to keep money.” — Robert McCall, in the movie The Equalizer 2